-The House of Tudor ruled England between 1485 and 1603 and its most famous monarch was the oft-married, larger-than-life King Henry VIII.
-Henry was well-known for his many executions and lots of romantic romps (in wedlock, to be fair), but is that was sex in Tudor England was like for the rest of its constituents?
-Not by most accounts - in fact, sex was even more stigmatized and not nearly as pleasant for men or women as it is for most today.
+The House of Tudor ruled England between 1485 and 1603 and its most famous monarch was probably the oft-married, larger-than-life King Henry VIII.
+Henry was well-known for his many executions.
+He also had lots of romantic romps (in wedlock, to be fair), but is that what life was like for his constituents in Tudor England?
+Not by most accounts - in fact, sexuality was even more stigmatized and not nearly as pleasant for men and women as it is for most today.

-Marriage in Tudor England wasn't fun for most women, whether or not they were wives or prostitutes in Elizabethan brothels.
-Sex wasn't for pleasure, but for the purpose of giving birth to children.
-Tudor life offered up some really questionable — and gross — methods of Tudor contraception, and a person's age of sexual activity was pretty much at the onset of puberty for young women... way before either party was likely emotionally ready.
+Marriage in Tudor England wasn't fun for most women, whether or not they were wives or ladies of the night in Elizabethan cathouses.
+Intercourse wasn't for pleasure, but for the purpose of giving birth to children.
+Tudor life offered up some really questionable methods of Tudor contraception, and a person's age of sexual activity was pretty much at the onset of puberty for young women... way before either party was likely emotionally ready.

 If a guy couldn't get it up, apothecaries brewed up tons of bizarre remedies to cure that ailment.
-One recipe mixed quail testicles with large-winged ants, bark oil, and amber, while beans supposedly helped assist a man flailing in the bedroom.
-Alternatively, if a witch was causing erectile dysfunction, burning her at the stake should cure that problem.
-And it wasn't just Average Joes suffering from impotence.
-By the time of his death, even King Henry VIII had ED.
+One recipe mixed quail testicles with large-winged ants, bark oil, and amber.
+Beans also supposedly assisted a man's overcoming dysfunction in the bedroom.

 It wasn't just Average Joes suffering from impotence.
 By the time of his death, even King Henry VIII might have had ED.

 Unsurprisingly, the Tudor dynasty didn't herald in a wealth of equality for women.
 Men could punish their wives in almost any way they chose.
 If women were found guilty of committing adultery, their hubbies could toss them out (in theory).